emmanuelwunjc/thesis/PRESENTATION_SLIDES.md

 **Chronic Disease Management and Privacy Concerns in Healthcare Data Sharing**

 ### Subtitle
-A Machine Learning Analysis Using HINTS 7 Data
+A Multi-Method Regression and Causal Inference Analysis Using HINTS 7 Data

 ### Author Information
 **[Your Name]**